 The mission of the Sexual Harassment & Rape Prevention Program is to eliminate sexual and intimate partner violence.
 SHARPP's mission is accomplished in two parts: by providing free and confidential advocacy and direct services to all survivors and their allies; and by offering culturally competent awareness and prevention programs to the University of New Hampshire community.

-SHARPP is a University of New Hampshire program overseen by Student Life, dedicated to providing free and confidential services to survivors of sexual assault, relationship abuse, sexual harassment, childhood sexual abuse, and stalking, as well as their allies.
-We also provide education, outreach and trainings on the above topics along with consent, active bystanders and healthy relationships to the greater University community.
+SHARPP is a University of New Hampshire program overseen by Student Life, dedicated to providing free and confidential services to survivors of Interpersonal Violence (sexual violence, relationship abuse, sexual harassment, childhood abuse, and stalking) as well as their allies.
+We also provide education, outreach, and training on the above topics as well as on consent, bystander intervention, and healthy relationships to the greater University community.

-Over the past two decades, SHARPP has expanded both its staff and its focus to include direct services and education on relationship abuse and stalking as well as well as sexual violence.
-Currently, the SHARPP staff consists of 7 employees.
+Over the past three decades, SHARPP has expanded both its staff and its focus to include both direct service for survivors of IPV and prevention education trainings for the UNH community.